ksagep/fifth-milestone-project-bitcoin/README.md

 The types of data are as follows: **currency and date** are *object*, the **different prices** are *float64*.
 I transformed the type of date in the *Data collection phase* from object to float64 (numeric) because easier to manage this type of data during the studies.

 ## Project Terms and Jargon

--	Exchange rate: the value of rate between Bitcoin and USD on the given day
+-	*Exchange rate*: the value of rate between Bitcoin and USD on the given day
--	Open prices: the value of Bitcoin in USD at market open on given day
+-	*Open prices*: the value of Bitcoin in USD at market open on given day
--   Closing prices: the value of Bitcoin in USD at market close on given day
+-   *Closing prices*: the value of Bitcoin in USD at market close on given day

 ## Hypothesis and how to validate?

 1. The opening price is lower than the closing price.
 	Validation: This will be validated with a correlation study and use diagrams for visualisation.
+Use mathematical calculation solution for better understanding of dataset.

 2. As the exchange rate rises, the difference between the opening and closing value will be smaller than with a lower exchange rate.
     Validation: This will be validated with a correlation study.
 Use diagrams for visualisation.
+Use mathematical calculation solution for better understanding of dataset.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 ### Business Requirements 1 – Data visualisation and correlation study
 -	I will inspect the opening and closing value of exchange rate
 -	I create the difference between the two values for each day
 -	I will conduct a correlation study to understand better the correlation to the expectation of client
 -	I will plot the trends of differences in diagrams

 ### Business Requirements 2 - Data visualisation and correlation study
 -   I will inspect the difference between the opening and closing value on 1st January, 30th June and 31th December in every year
 -   I will make an annual comparison of these data with a correlation study
 -   I will plot the annual values in a diagram

 ## Dashboard design

 The structure of dashboard follow the list as you find below:

    ### Page 1: Short project summary